 Jack Maatman

-I help teams shape complex ideas into clear, well-crafted stories: from documentaries to large-scale presentations.
+I help teams turn complex ideas into clear, well-crafted stories — from documentaries to large-scale presentations.

 Dell Technologies